sez11a/liferay-docs/develop/tutorials/articles/07-web-services/05-service-access-policies.markdown

     }

 [Click here](https://github.com/liferay/liferay-portal/blob/7.0.x/modules/apps/sync/sync-security/src/main/java/com/liferay/sync/security/service/access/policy/SyncSAPEntryActivator.java)
 to see the entire `SyncSAPEntryActivator` class.
-Also, these policies are included and enabled in Liferay by default.
-Remember, you can access policies in *Control Panel* &rarr; *Configuration* &rarr; *Service Access Policy*.
+This class creates the policies when the module starts.
+Note that this module is included and enabled in Liferay by default.
+You can access these and other policies in your Liferay instance at *Control Panel* &rarr; *Configuration* &rarr; *Service Access Policy*.

 The `sync-security` module must then grant the appropriate policy when needed.